Scripps Research: History

 Scripps Research began with the Scripps Metabolic Clinic, founded near the current site in the La Jolla area of San Diego in 1924 by philanthropist Ellen Browning Scripps, who was inspired by the discovery of insulin.
 In 1946, the metabolic clinic separated from Scripps Memorial Hospital.

 In 1956, Scripps Research was renamed Scripps Clinic and Research Foundation to reflect its broader focus and management's renewed commitment to biomedical research.
 Harvard biochemist A. Baird Hastings joined the institute in 1959, followed by immunologist Frank J. Dixon and colleagues William Weigle, Joseph Feldman, Charles Cochrane, and Jacinto Vazquez in 1961, biochemist Frank Huennekens and microbiologist John Spizizen in 1962.
 Dixon was appointed director of research operations in 1974, and in 1977 these operations assumed the name of The Research Institute of Scripps Clinic.

 Upon Dixon's retirement in 1986, Richard Lerner, who had been chair of the Scripps Department of Molecular Biology, was appointed the research institute's new director.
 In 1989, the institute launched a graduate program.
 In 1991, as the result of a merger of hospitals, the research branch became part of a larger organization, the Scripps Institutions of Medicine and Science.
-In 1993, the research division separated from the clinical side, becoming an independent nonprofit organization under the name of The Scripps Research Institute (TSRI).
+In 1993, the research division separated from the clinical side, becoming an independent nonprofit organization under the name of the Scripps Research Institute (TSRI).
 An additional campus in Florida was instituted in 2004.

 Michael Marletta became president and CEO in 2012, assuming the position from Lerner.
 Marletta announced his resignation on July 21, 2014, and James C. Paulson was subsequently appointed acting president and CEO.

 In September 2015, Peter G. Schultz was appointed CEO, and Steve A. Kay, president.
 Kay announced he was returning to the University of Southern California in August 2016.

 In October 2016, TSRI announced a strategic affiliation with the non-profit California Institute for Biomedical Research (Calibr).
 The two organizations had already collaborated on several research programs in recent years, including the development of an antibody engineering platform aimed at improving treatments for chronic diseases such as diabetes and COPD, and immune therapies for the treatment of cancer.
 Calibr now represents the drug discovery and development division of Scripps Research.

 In February 2017, 5AM Ventures' John Diekman was named chairman of the board.

-In July 2018, TSRI was officially rebranded to "Scripps Research".
+In July 2018, TSRI was officially rebranded to Scripps Research.

 The Scripps Institution of Oceanography is often incorrectly associated with Scripps Research; it is in fact a nearby research facility that is part of UCSD.
 Scripps Research is a private nonprofit institute not directly associated with UCSD.
 Confusingly, the Scripps Institution of Oceanography was once called the Scripps Institution for Biological Research.

 In 2022, Scripps Florida separated from Scripps Research and became a part of the University of Florida.

 Features

-Scripps Research's California campus is located on 35 acre of land between the Torrey Pines State Reserve and the University of California, San Diego in La Jolla.
+Scripps Research's California campus is located on 35 acre of land between Torrey Pines State Natural Reserve and the University of California, San Diego in La Jolla.